coveo/source.coveo.com/_posts/2021-11-11-prometheus-at-scale.md

 To scale horizontally, we must split the scrape targets in groups.
 It's called **sharding** the scrape metrics.
 This will split Prometheus into multiple smaller instances, which we can host on different nodes, thus easily scaling by increasing the number of nodes in the cluster when required.

 We can do that logically, by dividing the targets by services, such as RabbitMQ, Elasticsearch, Kubernetes, etc. Or we could have one Prometheus shard per Kubernetes namespace.
-But I think the best approach is to use a pseudo-random division of all our scrape targets, so that it can be managed as one big Prometheus stack and also scaled on demand, without human interactions.
+But I think the best approach is to use a pseudo-random division of all our scrape targets, so that we can manage our multiple shards as one big Prometheus stack and, more importantly, scale on demand without human interactions.

 To accomplish that, an entity controlling all Prometheus shards will be in charge of splitting the configuration, using a modulo of the desired number of shards on a hash of our scrape targets.
 This entity can be the [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator), living alongside our Prometheus and Alertmanager pods.